codyhouff/Arduino_Pick_And_Place_Robotic_Arm/README.md

 # Arduino Pick and Place Robotic Arm
-Developed and implemented embedded programming for a pick-and-place robot utilizing an Arduino, sensors, and circuits, while repurposing components from a Mindstorms NXT kit.
+Reverse engineered Mindstorms NXT sensors, and servo motors to work with a microcontoller.
+Developed and implemented embedded programming for the pick-and-place robot utilizing the micocontroller.
+Built a circuit to allow the microcontroller to interact with the servo motors.

 <p align="center">
   <img width="700" img src="for_readme/robot_project_pic_1.jpg">